top of page

 subtle changes to what she was eating and drinking, with a focus on better

-These small changes resulted in significantly reduced day-time and night
+These small changes resulted in significantly reduced daytime and nighttime

 sweats.